PhamNgocDuyKhanh/talent-hub/README-JOBS.md

-# Managing Job Listings — CBTW Careers Site
+# Managing Job Listings — Careers Site

 This is the guide for anyone adding, editing, or removing job postings on the careers site — no coding background required, just careful copy-pasting.